shinrich/amc-ts-docs/ssl-api.en.rst

 This is a global hook.

 This hook is invoked after the client has connected to ATS and before the SSL handshake is started, i.e., before any bytes have been read from the client.
-The data for the callback is a TSSslVConn instance which represents the client connection.
+The data for the callback is a :c:type:`TSSslVConn` instance which represents the client connection.
 There is no HTTP transaction as no headers have been read.

 The actions that are valid from this callback are